gluster/gluster-block/docs/glusto_framework.md

 @runs_on decorator is used to define the volume types for test cases.
 Multiple volume types can be given at the same time.

-In the below example, the setUpClass method creates a glusterfs volume of type repicated using the information from the config file.
+In the below example, the setUpClass method creates a glusterfs volume of type replicated using the information from the config file.
-For this example I am assuming that glusterd and gluster-blockd are already started on the servers but they can be started/restarted in the test cases too as you can see below.
+For this example, we assume that the glusterd and gluster-blockd srevices are already running on the servers.
+However, they can be started/re-started in the tests cases as are shown in examples below.

 ```
 @runs_on([['replicated'],['glusterfs']])